Skip to main content

 The Scouts' Complaints Template asks that complaints be kept to no more than 1,000 words in length and complainants are encouraged to keep within this limit.
 Supplementary documentation may be requested at a later stage as part of the investigation process.

-When a complaint has been received by the relevant volunteer manager, a standard acknowledgement confirming receipt should be sent within 7 days.
+When a complaint has been received by the relevant Lead Volunteer or Team Leader, a standard acknowledgement confirming receipt should be sent within 7 days.
 Acknowledgement does not necessarily mean the complaint has been accepted in accordance with the policy, it is simply a confirmation that the information sent by the complainant, has been received.

-Following the acknowledgement the appropriate volunteer manager will need to make the following decisions:
+Following the acknowledgement the appropriate Lead Volunteer or Team Leader will need to make the following decisions:

 • Who will manage the complaint as set out in the ‘Who should complaints be made to?’ section above.